-This a textbook monoculture.
+This is a textbook monoculture.
 In one sense, it’s a victory for collaboration because nobody’s ‘wasting time’ on competing implementations and web developers can expect the same features and bugs across different browsers.
 But in a deeper way, it threatens one of the basic principles of how the web has evolved.

 The web has evolved through a combination of specifications and implementations.
 Organizations like the WHATWG, W3C, and IETF have been collaboration spaces for independent developers, corporations, and academics to discuss potential new features of the web.
 Then, browsers would test those ideas out in a variety of implementations.